 I create a custom lifestyle, nutrition and supplementation plan for each of my patients based on their body’s needs.
-For example, some women need more antioxidant support, others require specific B vitamins, and many of my patients require digestive and detoxification support prior to pregnancy.
+But universally, women need more antioxidant support, specific B vitamins, and many of my patients require digestive and detoxification support prior to pregnancy.

 - 1 large handful dark leafy greens (spinach, kale, chard, spring mix)

 - 1 cup or more of almond, coconut, hemp, rice or other milk

 Blend until creamy and enjoy

 Using food based medicine, along with targeted nutritional supplementation and lifestyle medicine, I’ve helped many couples succeed in becoming pregnant and creating an amazing pregnancy experience.